Multi-model AI strategies - why diversity is your safety net

 When ChatGPT went down for over 12 hours on June 10, 2025, businesses worldwide stared at error messages instead of getting work done.
 No fallback.
 No backup.
 Just dead air.

-Research shows 98% of companies face downtime costs exceeding $100,000 per hour.
-Some lose over $1 million per hour.
-Yet most teams still build their AI systems around a single model from a single provider.
+Research shows 98% of companies face downtime costs exceeding significant thresholds per hour.
+Yet most teams still build their AI systems around a single model from a single provider - even as AI adoption hits 88% across organizations and enterprises pour over $37 billion into generative AI annually.

 The single point of failure problem